Entrance of the Virtual Gallery Wing dedicated to the works involving the Rocking Chair which was involved in several performances.

 1 Free Fall: Slow Motion; Survey of Performance works curated by Nick Waterlow at The Performance Space, Sydney 1994

-2 the float for the Country and Western Music parade at Tamworth 1995
+for the Country and Western Music parade at Tamworth 1995

 3 contribution to Vault, performance element of the Brisbane Festival curated by Dr Maree Cunnington, 1996